Seamonsters-2605/CompetitionBot2018/HolonomicDrive/README.md

 /////////////////////////////////////////////////////////////////////////////////////////////
 Version:
--This is the first version and I just tested it yesterday so there could be some undiscovered bugs
+-This is version 1.1 and a few bugs have been fixed including a function name that matched a class variable name
--There is still more stuff to be implemented like toggling break mode, some kind of kill function, etc.
+-There is still more stuff to be implemented
--The default max velocity is 1000 right now, which is pretty slow.
-This needs to be tested and improved
+-The default max velocity is 2000 right now, which isn't super fast

 /////////////////////////////////////////////////////////////////////////////////////////////
-Functions(that you should actually use, not all):
+Functions(that you should actually use, not all functions):

 -driveVoltage(magnitude, direction, turn)
 This function is used for driving in percentVBus mode